dayofai/dayof/context/frontend/product-panel/product-panel-spec-0.4.md

   - `"per_ticket"` ⇒ An add‑on can be selected **at most** one‑for‑one with **the current** `parentSelectedCount`.
   - `"per_order"` ⇒ An add‑on is limited **at the order level** regardless of parent quantity (typically one per order or a small cap).

+- **Practical examples:**

+  - `"per_ticket"`: A "Fast Pass" add-on for each ticket.
+If a user selects 3 VIP tickets, the client should allow up to 3 Fast Passes to match (enforced via server-updated `maxSelectable`).
+  - `"per_order"`: A "Parking Pass" limited to one per order.
+No matter how many GA or VIP tickets are selected, only one Parking Pass can be added.
+The UI would disable adding a second once `maxSelectable` is reached.

 - **Default:** If `parentProductIds[]` exists and `matchBehavior` is **omitted**, clients **MUST** treat it as `"per_order"` for compatibility.

 #### C. Server responsibilities